USS Albatross (1882): Return to scientific study

-As the ship was preparing for her next cruise, a violent earthquak shook San Francisco, on 18 April 1906, and a disastrous fire ensued.
+As the ship was preparing for her next cruise, a violent earthquake shook San Francisco, on 18 April 1906, and a disastrous fire ensued.
 Albatross assisted greatly in the relief efforts.
 Underway, on 3 May, the ship sailed for the familiar climes of the Aleutians, and during the cruise, ranged as far as the Commander Islands and the Sea of Okhotsk, and even visited the coasts of Japan and Korea.
 She investigated the salmon fisheries, the distribution of the various types of fish which inhabited the waters she traversed, and conducted scientific explorations of the northern Pacific Ocean.
 Tragically, on the return leg of the voyage, her captain was washed overboard in rough seas, on 21 November 1906.
 The ship ultimately reached San Francisco, on 10 December 1906.

 Following upkeep and voyage repairs, the ship left San Francisco, on 16 October 1907, beginning what became her longest cruise.
 Steaming by way of Hawaii, Midway, and Guam, the ship proceeded to the Philippine Islands, and over the next two and a half years, surveyed the fisheries and aquatic resources of the Philippines and neighboring regions, before returning home on 4 May 1910.

 That summer, Albatross returned to the waters off Alaska, and the Pribilof Islands, on an inspection tour of various "government activities in which the Department of Commerce and Labor", harbored an interest.
 After returning to San Francisco, on 20 September 1910, she cruised to the Gulf of California, and back, between 23 February and 28 April 1911, to carry out a scientific expedition to Lower California and adjacent islands, in cooperation with the American Museum of Natural History.
 The ship left San Francisco, on 17 May 1911, and proceeded to Alaskan waters, to examine the existing halibut and cod fishing grounds, and to search for new ones.
 She operated off the territory's southeast coast and in the Gulf of Alaska, before returning home on 2 September 1911.